briancaffey/django-step-by-step/vuepress-docs/docs/deploy/aws/docker-swarm-ec2/README.md

 To update the application, there are two options.
 You can rerun the same infrastructure pipeline that was used to initially create the stack, or you can run the application update pipeline.

-Running the infrastructure pipeline may replace the EC2 instance and recreate the swarm cluster (depending on what values in the CDK construct have been changed), but the application will all be persisted since everything is stored in EFS.
+Running the infrastructure pipeline may replace the EC2 instance and recreate the swarm cluster (depending on what values in the CDK construct have been changed), but the application data will all be persisted since everything is stored in EFS.

 The application update pipeline updates the application by running `docker stack deploy` and also recreates docker secrets in case those have changed.
 Secret values are updated by changing the value of the GitHub environment secrets in the GitHub UI.